General Liability Insurance for Businesses: Coverage You Can Trust

-Unlike the many different types of coverage out there for everything else in life—from medical to auto insurance—having an insurance policy is not necessarily a professional service that automatically springs to mind when setting up a small business.
-In reality, every small business owner has to have four essential types of coverage as standard.
-RightQuote has worked with many small businesses to provide these coverages.
+Unlike the many different types of coverage out there for everything else in life—from medical to auto insurance—having an insurance policy is not necessarily a professional service that automatically springs to mind when setting up a business.
+In reality, every business owner has to have four essential types of general liability insurance coverage as standard.
+RightQuote has worked with many businesses to provide these coverages.
 The four essential types are property insurance, liability insurance, business auto insurance and—probably the most well-known mandatory coverage — workers compensation insurance.

 - Errors And Omissions Insurance/Professional Liability Insurance – should personal harm or repair work be necessary due to any omissions in work, or from a business’ inability to carry out its tasks or duties properly.